French Fries Recipe

-To make delicious French fries, you’ll need the following ingredients:
+To make delicious French fries, you will need just a few simple ingredients.

 Required Ingredients

-- Vegetable oil: Use a neutral-flavored oil with a high smoke point, like canola, sunflower, or peanut oil
+• Vegetable oil: Use a neutral oil with a high smoke point - canola, sunflower, or peanut oil.

-These are the primary ingredients for a classic French fries recipe.
-However, you can add other seasonings or toppings according to your taste.
+These are the primary ingredients for classic French fries.
+Feel free to add other seasonings or toppings as you like.

 Instructions